Crisis on Earth-X: Writing

+The crossover's story was conceived by Kreisberg and Guggenheim.
+The teleplay for Supergirl's episode was written by showrunners Robert Rovner and Jessica Queller, Arrow's by showrunner Wendy Mericle and Ben Sokolowski, The Flash's by showrunner Todd Helbing, and Legends of Tomorrow's by showrunner Phil Klemmer and Keto Shimizu.

-In June 2017, Guggenheim noted that it would be hard to top the threat of aliens in "Invasion!", so this crossover would aim to "increase the emotional stakes and the emotional payoffs".
-The following month, Mericle added that the crossover would be "very much rooted in the DCU."
+In August 2017, Mericle added that the crossover would be "very much rooted in the DCU".
 At the Television Critics Association press tour in August 2017, Pedowitz said that the crossover would involve romance, with Berlanti adding, "our way of making the show bigger this year was to go even more personal, so it's a big life event for a few different people on the show.
 There are many life events that happen."
-Arrow showrunner Wendy Mericle described the story as one where the character of Oliver Queen "explores the question of true love".
-In September 2017, in a statement revealing the crossover's title, Guggenheim and Kreisberg said that the crossover was conceived "to be evocative of the annual Justice League/Justice Society [comic book series] crossovers we grew up with and looked forward to as kids."
-The story of the crossover was conceived by Kreisberg and Guggenheim.
-The teleplay for Supergirls episode was written by showrunners Robert Rovner and Jessica Queller, Arrows by Mericle and Ben Sokolowski, The Flashs by showrunner Todd Helbing, and Legends of Tomorrows by showrunner Phil Klemmer and Keto Shimizu.
+Mericle described the story as one where the character of Oliver Queen "explores the question of true love".
+"Crisis on Earth-X" did wrap up several story arcs including the weddings of Oliver Queen and Barry Allen, Alex Danvers getting over her ex-girlfriend, and Martin Stein leaving the Legends.

+In September 2017, in a statement revealing the crossover's title, Guggenheim and Kreisberg said that the crossover was conceived "to be evocative of the annual Justice League/Justice Society [comic book series] crossovers we grew up with and looked forward to as kids".